 The costs associated with marketplace app development are mainly dependent on the features you want in the app.
 However, if you want to build a mobile app like Amazon or eBay, it will require a lot of time, effort, and resources.
 The good news is that you can do it if you go about it in the right manner.
 So, here is how you should go about creating your own marketplace app:

-The first step towards building a successful online marketplace app is to understand the user activity that will take place in the marketplace.
+The first step toward building a successful online marketplace app is to understand the user activity that will take place in the marketplace.
 This will determine the type of marketplace you are building, how it will operate, and what it will offer to users.
-Keeping user activity in mind when building a marketplace app is crucial since it allows you to set specific targets.
+Keeping user activity in mind while you build a marketplace website or app is crucial since it allows you to set specific targets.
 So, let’s check out the various eCommerce marketplaces and what type of user activity they get:

 Product marketplaces mainly target buyers and sellers, with the sellers listing their products and the buyers purchasing them.

 Service marketplaces attract freelancers, vendors, and professionals who are willing to provide their services, and employers are looking for experts to perform tasks.